Name (sports): Baseball

+Basketball

+The NBA team jerseys have the player's last name on the back of the jersey.
+In men's and women's college basketball, teams have the option to use player's last name and jersey number on the back or just the jersey number on the back of the player's jersey.
+In high school basketball, typically only the jersey number is used on the back of the player's jersey, but names are legal according to NFHS rules.

 Cricket

-In 2019, jersey names were authorized for the first time in Test cricket.
+In 2019 jersey names were authorized for the first time in Test cricket.
 They were first seen used in the 2019 Ashes series.

+Also most leagues and international games use first names of the player, as it is easy to distinguish between the players.

 Gridiron football

 In gridiron football, which includes American football and Canadian football, names on jerseys are used frequently and are mandatory in current professional play.
 In college football and high school football, where team rosters are often in excess of 100 players, there may be multiple players with the same uniform number; player names help with disambiguation between the players.
 Some schools may choose not to print player names on uniforms either for financial or philosophical reasons; Penn State, Notre Dame, and USC are examples of the latter.
+Army's football team uses "ARMY" with the jersey number on the back of the jerseys instead of the player's last name.

 The original 2001 incarnation of the XFL infamously allowed players to replace their surnames with a nickname of their choosing; the most well-known of these was Rod Smart who chose to put the phrase "He Hate Me" on his uniform.
 In 2018, players at Temple were allowed to replace their surnames with their Twitter account handles for their annual spring game as a promotional stunt.